Week view displays one week of your calendar by default (with the option to redefine “week” as any period from 2–14 days).

 To scroll backward or forward one day at a time, swipe left or right with two fingers on a trackpad, swipe left or right with one finger with a Magic Mouse, or press ⌘-Option-Left Arrow or ⌘-Option Right Arrow.

-You can change Week view to show any range from 4–24 hours by going to BusyCal > Preferences > General and choosing the desired number of hours from the “Day and Week views show” pop-up menu.
+You can change Week view to show any range from 4–24 hours by going to BusyCal > Settings > General and choosing the desired number of hours from the “Day and Week views show” pop-up menu.
 Or hold down the option key while swiping up/down to zoom in/out.

 Tip: If you display a custom number of days in the Week view, clicking the Today button causes the current day to appear in the leftmost column of the Week view.
-Otherwise, the leftmost column displays the standard Start of Week day, which you can select in General Preferences.
+Otherwise, the leftmost column displays the standard Start of Week day, which you can select in General Settings.

 Changing Event / Task Times